-- 2.1 The FCA and Prudential Regulation Authority (PRA) regulate the financial services industry in the UK.
-The FCA's aim is to protect consumers, ensure the financial services industry remains stable and to promote healthy competition between financial services providers. - 2.2 In particular the FCA has rule-making, investigative and enforcement powers that it uses to regulate the financial services industry.
+2.1 The FCA and Prudential Regulation Authority (PRA) regulate the financial services industry in the UK.
+The FCA's aim is to protect consumers, ensure the financial services industry remains stable and to promote healthy competition between financial services providers.

+2.2 The FCA has rule-making, investigative and enforcement powers that it uses to protect and regulate the financial services industry.